 The meaty dish is often called brawn in Europe, where you'll find it served as an appetizer or as cold cuts for sandwiches.
 It's usually served cold or at room temperature, and here in the U.S., you'll find it served on crackers or as a sandwich filling (po'boys, if you're in Cajun country).

 And if you really can't stand the idea of eating a pig's head, you can find head cheese in some delis that are simply pork meat (snout not included).
+Or spice up your meal with a cheese recipe that has veggies, and make it flavorful.
+Onions, jalapenos, bell pepper, red pepper and paprika should do the trick.

 This post was originally published on July 15, 2019.